 However, 55% of Londoners say that they sometimes check their mobile phone whilst waiting in traffic or at lights.
 This is the worst percentage of phone use in the UK.

-Also, 75% say that they have exceeded the legal speed limit and 25% of people have caused an accident – these two stats are the second-worst in the UK.
+Also, 75% say that they have pushed their miles per hour past the legal speed limit and 25% of people have caused an accident – these two stats are the second-worst in the UK.

-At the bottom of the ranking is the Midlands.
+At the bottom of the ranking with the worst drivers is the Midlands.
 The region still put in a good effort, with one third-place finish, although it was let down by coming out at the bottom in two categories.

 62.96% of people said they eat, drink or smoke whilst driving, putting the Midlands in bottom place for this question by over 5% and coming in at over 16% lower than the category winners (their neighbour, the North East, Yorkshire & The Humber).